JMPergar/AwesomeText/README.md

 # AwesomeText
-A tool that facilitates works with Spans on TextViews or any extension of thems (EditTexts, Buttons..)
+A tool that facilitates working with Spans on TextViews or any extension of them (EditTexts, Buttons...)